 What about this one.
 Have key personnel ever left a project?
 What would happen to the project if a key stakeholder, or senior project team member left?
 So the question is - what's the threat distribution of this event?
 Have key personnel ever left any project in the world?
 Is there a risk that key personnel would leave our project?
 What would be the impact to the project if they left?
 This one is starting to look a little more plausible in terms of threat distribution, vulnerability and impact, and so perhaps it's worth including in something we'll call a 'risk register'.

 A risk register is a simple table of risks.
 Basically, we describe a series of threats, vulnerabilities, and impacts, each on a single row in the table.
 And we give each entry a score and calculated 'r' value and then sort the table in descending order based on 'r' values (i.e. the greatest risks at the top of the table).
-And then for each item in the risk register, we describe what action we'll take, either at the time, or in advance in order to manage or mitigate the risk.
+And then for each item in the risk register, we describe what action we'll take, either at the time, or in advance in order to manage the risk.

 In systems — web or application development, content solutions, etc., we tend to subdivide and group the risks in our risks register into three broad categories, namely:

 - Requirements risks including political risks, risks in requirements analysis, expectations etc.,

 - Resource risks including finance, human resources, and skills risks and,